asibahi/asibahi.github.io/content/thoughts/2023-04-02-Linebreaking/index.md

 1. Beginning to the first bp "a" has a cost of 2357.
 2. First bp "a" to second bp "king" has a cost of 2357 (cost of "a") plus whatever the cost of "a" to "king" is.
 We find that Beginning to second bp "king" has a cost of 1734, which is less than 2357 + x, so we record that "king" has a cost of 1734.
-3. Third bp "was" goes through the same logic with every previous breakpoint, and the graph artist already found out the lowest cost "was" can have is 2363 (2357 + 6), we record that for "was" noting that we're basing this off of "a".
+3. Third bp "was" goes through the same logic with every previous breakpoint, and the graph artist already found out the lowest cost "was" can have is 2363 (2357 + 6), we record that for "was" noting that we are basing this off of "a".
 4. Fourth bp "so" , when connecting with "a" has a cost of 4633 (2276 + 2357).
 When connecting with "king" it is 6426 (4692 + 1734).
 So we record that for "so" the least value we doung was 4633 while connecting through "a".
 5. etc for each following one.